 In addition to experience and training, culinary school also offers young chefs opportunities to decide what type of kitchen they see themselves in, and what kind of culinarian they’d like to be, and allows professionals to network with like-minded peers.

-If you decide not to go to culinary school, becoming a chef is still possible, but you may experience more difficulty securing jobs at this level versus peers who have gone to culinary school.
+If you decide not to go to culinary school, becoming a chef is still possible, but securing jobs at this level versus peers who have gone to culinary school may be more challenging.

 2. Train and Practice

 In the culinary industry, experience is invaluable.
 There is nothing that prepares you more for the demands of a professional kitchen than hands-on practice.